zshi719/2025-Data-24100/README.md

 8. Move `pdb` to the autodocs lectures.
 9. Add information about log rotation to the logging section
 10. Add "F" to pyproject.toml
-11. Update late policy on assignments — if more than 5 hours late — 50% off.
-12. Add option: data merging
+11. Add option: data merging
-13. Add option: GitHub Actions with testing and coding standards
+12. Add option: GitHub Actions with testing and coding standards
-14. TDD
+13. TDD
-15. For testing, add more on coverage; provide examples and types.
+14. For testing, add more on coverage; provide examples and types.
 End of lecture 16.
-16. Final Exam was too easy and too short.
+15. Final Exam was too easy and too short.
-17. Quizzes need to be more consistent in difficulty.
+16. Quizzes need to be more consistent in difficulty.
 Include 2–3 easy questions and one hard question requiring writing Python code.
-18. Add the ability to reset accounts via Makefile in the assignment (part 5? part 6?)
+17. Add the ability to reset accounts via Makefile in the assignment (part 5? part 6?)
 ```bash
 db_truncate: build
 	docker run $(COMMON_DOCKER_FLAGS) $(IMAGE_NAME) \
 	sqlite3 $(DB_PATH) "DELETE FROM accounts; DELETE FROM stocks_owned;"
 ```
-19. Maybe lean into pyproject.toml; it's much more modern.
+1. Maybe lean into pyproject.toml; it's much more modern.
 Use it for testing and requirements.
-20. Rewrite rubrics to help graders.
+2. Rewrite rubrics to help graders.
 Be more specific about several ongoing issues (branch protection violations, separation of concerns, unused code, inconsistent abstractions, etc.).
-21. Learning objectives need to be expanded for each week, especially toward the end.
+3. Learning objectives need to be expanded for each week, especially toward the end.
 Focus on hard skills.
 Per conversation with other faculty, increase prerequisite questions.
 </details>

 ## Course Description